epfml/getting-started/README.md

 ## Creating a custom docker image
 In case you want to customize it and create your own docker image, follow these steps:
 - **Request registry access**: This step is needed to push your own docker images in the container.
 Try login here https://ic-registry.epfl.ch/ and see if you see members inside the MLO project.
 The groups of runai are already added, it should work already.
 If not, reach out to Alex or a colleague.
  - **Install Docker:** `brew install --cask docker` (or any other preferred way according to the docker website).
-If when you execute commands via terminal you see an error '“Cannot connect to the Docker daemon”' try running docker via GUI the first time and then the commands should work.
+When you execute commands via terminal and you see an error '“Cannot connect to the Docker daemon”', try running docker via GUI the first time and then the commands should work.
  - **Login registry:** `docker login ic-registry.epfl.ch` and use your GASPAR credentials.
 Same for the RCP cluster: `docker login registry.rcp.epfl.ch` (but we're currently not using it).
  - **Modify Dockerfile:**
    - The repo contains a template Dockerfile that you can modify in case you need a custom image